 Jackson's Town Square, formally named George Washington Memorial Park, is the cultural, civic, and business heart of our community.
 Dedicated as a park in 1934, each corner hosts arches made from elk antlers collected from the nearby Elk Refuge.
 The first antler arch was built in 1953, and each arch is disassembled and recreated periodically.
 The center of the park contains a stone memorial honoring local veterans.

 Attractions, Events, & Tours

 The Town Square is surrounded by local businesses of all kinds including restaurants, art galleries, and retail shops.
-During the summer months, people often enjoy a horse carriage ride around the park as well as the nightly Town Square "Shootout" performed by the Jackson Hole Playhouse at 6 p.m. (except Sundays).
+During the summer months, people often enjoy a riding a stagecoach around the park.